mingtsou/geog371/lectures/lec03/readme.md

     language-markdown
     pdf-view

 After installing these packages, close the "Install Packages" window by clicking on the "X" icon next to the "Settings" (top window).
 You can open the Atom's main window again.
-Then press a key combination `Ctrl` + `Alt` + `l` to open up a live server.
+Then press a key combination `Ctrl` + `Alt` + `8` to open up a live server (using port 8000).
 In this way, a server environment will automatically launch, and a browser showing the front page of the server will be opened up.

- Sometimes, you will need to relaunch the live server, so you can stop the server by pressing `Ctrl` + `Alt` + `q`, and then quickly start it by pressing `Ctrl` + `Alt` + `l`.
+ Sometimes, you will need to relaunch the live server, so you can stop the server by pressing `Ctrl` + `Alt` + `q`, and then quickly start it by pressing `Ctrl` + `Alt` + `8`.
 Also, to set up the server on a dedicated port, or you want to set up multiple server for testing purpose, please refer to the commands below:

- - `Ctrl` + `Alt` + `3` launch live server on port 3000;
+ - `Ctrl` + `Alt` + `l` launch live server on port 3000; (Note: some windows machine may have some problems with this 3000 port).

  - `Ctrl` + `Alt` + `4`launch live server on port 4000;

- - `Ctrl` + `Alt` + `5` launch live server on port 5000; and
+ - `Ctrl` + `Alt` + `5` launch live server on port 5000;

  - `Ctrl` + `Alt` + `8` launch live server on port 8000.